New London Tech Trails now open at Forest business parkApril 4, 2018

 Ribbon cutting event for park tenants, public to take place April 26 at 10 a.m.

-Bedford, Virginia— The Bedford County Office of Economic Development, in partnership with the Bedford County Parks and Recreation Department and Economic Development Authority, will hold a ribbon cutting and celebration event on Thursday, April 26, 2018 at 10 a.m. for the New London Tech Trails at the traffic circle on Meade Road in the New London Business and Technology Center park in Forest.
+Bedford, Virginia— The Bedford County Office of Economic Development, in partnership with the Bedford County Parks and Recreation Department and Economic Development Authority, will hold a ribbon cutting and celebration event on Thursday, April 26, 2018 at 10 a.m. for the New London Tech Trails just past the traffic circle at the trail head on Meade Road in the New London Business and Technology Center park in Forest.
 The trails are a new addition to the park and will help the County attract additional high tech manufacturing and professional service businesses.

 Wear your walking shoes and be ready to search for some hidden treasures as we make our way through a portion of one of the trails at the ribbon cutting event.
 Coffee and donuts will be available for your enjoyment.